Most

 Reduced valve area

-Reduced rate of diastolic filling of LV
+Reduced rate of diastolic filling

 Enlarged LA